Documentation Index

 | Change runner bindings | cwic sandbox runner edit [RUNNER-ID] |

 All input accepts YAML or JSON.
-The runner edit command is how you change which profiles a runner exposes; see Manage profile bindings below.
+The runner edit command is how you change which profiles a runner exposes.
+See Manage profile bindings.

 Create a profile

-The wizard is the fastest path to a working profile.
-It collects display name, description, namespace strategy, and egress modes interactively, then opens your editor with a pre-filled spec so you can add ingress, runtime class, or pod overrides before submitting.
+You can create a profile interactively with the wizard or non-interactively from a file.
+The wizard collects display name, description, namespace strategy, and egress modes interactively, then opens your editor with a pre-filled spec so you can add ingress, runtime class, or pod overrides before submitting.

 cwic sandbox profile create